godotengine/godot-docs/classes/class_visualinstance3d.rst

 - void **set_sorting_offset** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_sorting_offset** **(** **)**

-The sorting offset used by this **VisualInstance3D**.
+The amount by which the depth of this **VisualInstance3D** will be adjusted when sorting by depth.
+Uses the same units as the engine (which are typically meters).
 Adjusting it to a higher value will make the **VisualInstance3D** reliably draw on top of other **VisualInstance3D**\ s that are otherwise positioned at the same spot.
+To ensure it always draws on top of other objects around it (not positioned at the same spot), set the value to be greater than the distance between this **VisualInstance3D** and the other nearby **VisualInstance3D**\ s.

 .. rst-class:: classref-item-separator